Level 1 Fingerprint Clearance Card Requirements | Level 1 vs Standard

 - Non-CPS employees, DES

-In some scenarios, people who possess fingerprint clearance cards that were issued prior to the passage of the new law can use their old fingerprint clearance card in lieu of a Level 1 Clearance Card.
+In some scenarios, people who possess fingerprint clearance cards issued before the passage of the new law can use their old fingerprint clearance card instead of a Level 1 Clearance Card.

 DENIAL: Individuals submit their applications to the Department of Public Safety (DPS) with the fingerprint imprint.
 It happens regardless of if it’s a Level I fingerprint clearance card or a standard fingerprint clearance.
 DPS then conducts a background investigation on your criminal history statewide and nationwide.
 If there are arrests on your record, DPS counter-checks your criminal convictions with the list that can cause a possible denial of your clearance card.

 These include theft, drug offenses, homicide, assault, and more.
 These are “precluded offenses.”
 If a person’s criminal record has precluded offenses, DPS determines whether the disposition is dismissal, conviction, or default.

 If there is a conviction: DPS will deny the fingerprint clearance card without the chance to appeal.

 Often, the criminal record doesn’t specify the type of disposition.
 When this happens, DPS performs thorough research with the help of different law enforcement agencies.
 It allows them to know how the case became final.